huggingface/diffusers/docs/source/en/tutorials/using_peft_for_inference.md

 ![toy-face-pixel-art](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/peft_integration/diffusers_peft_lora_inference_16_1.png)

 Impressive!
-As you can see, the model was able to generate an image that mixes the characteritics of both adapters.
+As you can see, the model was able to generate an image that mixes the characteristics of both adapters.

-After performing multi-adapter inference, it's possible to again go back to single-adapter inference.
-With the `set_adapters()` method, it's easy:
+If you want to go back to using only one adapter, use the `set_adapters()` method to activate the `"toy"` adapter:

 ```python
 # First, set the adapter.